phihag/bup/div/data_structures.md

                   Otherwise [19, 18], where the first value is the home team's score.
  "editmode_set-finished_games" Manual change of the scores of past games.
-                               Can also be used to invent or ignore past games. by_side*      Boolean, determines the format of score. scores*       An array of the scores of the past games.
+                               Can also be used to invent or ignore past games. by_side*      Boolean, determines the format of scores. scores*       An array of the scores of the past games.
                   If by_side then [{left: 19, right: 18}].
                   Otherwise [[19, 18]], where the first value of each subarray is the home team's score.